vipulnaik/diet-exercise-health/events/2024/2024-07-18-excessive-morning-activity-and-abdominal-pain-in-the-afternoon.md

 until tomorrow afternoon/evening to figure out if things are getting better or worse.

+I think one way the current symptoms feel a little different than last week is that there is a more pronounced sense of fatigue/lethargy, though the fatigue/lethargy is not huge in absolute terms, and I'm still continuing to do stuff at close to my usual speed and intensity.

 ## Current learnings

 I've been updating [best practices around abdominal